globaltravelreport/global-travel-report/content/articles/1-explore-manila-with-direct-flights-from-doha-a-guide-for-a.md

 imageLink: 'https://unsplash.com'
 slug: 1-explore-manila-with-direct-flights-from-doha-a-guide-for-a
 metaTitle: '''1.
 Explore Manila with Direct Flights from Doha: A Guide for Aussies'''
-metaDescription: >-
+metaDescription: "

-  Australia's wanderlust community is buzzing with excitement as Philippine Airlines, in a codeshare agreement with Qatar Airways, now offers nonstop f...
+  Australia's wanderlust community is buzzing with excitement as Philippine Airlines, in a codeshare agreement with Qatar Airways, now offers nonstop f..."
 keywords: ''
 originalTitle: 'Explore Manila with Direct Flights from Doha: A Guide for Aussies'
 published: 'true'